Acerca de

 I want you to feel comfortable communicating what makes you love and dislike your hair and what makes you feel like the best version of yourself.
 Then, I create solutions to make sure the goal is achievable (sometimes the goal develops through multiple sessions), and most importantly, it will flatter you.

-For years of helping Peter Gray, I worked with him on over 100 collections (Fashion Week in Paris, Milan, London, and New York), advertising campaigns, videos, hair shows, seminars, celebrities, and a huge number of editorial shoots, including Vogue (Italia, US, Paris, British, China, etc.), Numero, V Magazine, Harper's Bazaar, POP Magazine, Interview Magazine, Another Magazine, i-D, Dazed and Confused Magazine, and many more.
+I was trained at Vidal Sasson Academy London, and my career in hairdressing started at Windle Salon in London.
+But rather than just working in a hairdressing salon, I worked as an assistant to the international editorial hair stylist Peter Gray, who was my mentor.
+For years of helping Peter Gray, I worked with him on over 100 collections (Fashion Week in Paris, Milan, London, and New York), advertising campaigns, videos, hair shows, seminars, and a massive number of fashion editorial shoots including Vogue, Numero, V Magazine, Harper's Bazaar, POP Magazine, Interview Magazine, Another Magazine, i-D, Dazed and Confused Magazine, and many more.

 After many years of living in London and living abroad for 20+ years, I moved to Tokyo.
+I was awarded 2nd place for Shu Uemura Art of Hair - Gallery of Style Japan 2018.

 Having a long history of living abroad, my experiences in these different cultures have allowed me to form relationships with people of all backgrounds and develop an intimate understanding of diversity.